 We are currently unable to accept appointments or class bookings from anyone considered by the NHS to be at high risk from coronavirus (clinically extremely vulnerable).
 For current guidelines on who is considered at risk please visit the NHS website.
 In addition, if you contracted COVID-19 and required medical attention such as hospitalisation when you were unwell you are required to obtain verbal or written consent from your GP, midwife or medical consultant before your treatment.

 Do I have to wear a face covering?

 If attending Embody for massage or beauty services you are required to wear a face covering, although this can be removed for facial treatments and when facing away from the therapist during massage treatments.
 You are not required to wear a face covering when participating in classes, however the Government does still require you to wear a face covering in any enclosed public spaces where social distancing may be difficult and where you come into contact with people you do not normally meet.
 In keeping with current Government guidelines our therapists wear a Type II medical face mask during treatments (unless exempt).

 Is check-in contactless?

 Checking in for a class is contactless; simply give your name as you pass reception.
 You will also find our QR code by the entrance for those wishing to check-in using the NHS Test & Trace app.
 When checking in for a massage or beauty treatment you will be asked to complete a short COVID-19 declaration form.
-The clipboards and pens used for this are sanitised after each use for your protection and that of our staff.
+The clipboards and pens used for this are sanitised regularly for your protection and that of our staff.

 I’m feeling unwell, what should I do?